How did Mina Chang get a State Department job in the first place?

 Before receiving the letter of recommendation, Chang was spotted at numerous events, including the 2018 Aspen Security Forum, with McCaul's staffer.
 She also showed up at a 9/11 commemoration that McCaul attended and had coffee with members of the lawmaker's staff, the sources said.

-Marocco, a retired Marine who served in the service's special operations forces branch, is now at the Pentagon as senior official overseeing Africa affairs.
+Marocco, who served in the Marine Corps, is now at the Pentagon as senior official overseeing Africa affairs.

 Her start in Dallas